netdata/netdata/docs/GettingStarted.md

 **Verify Netdata is running.**

 Open an ssh session to the server and execute `sudo ps -e | grep netdata`.
-It should respond with the PID of the netdata daemon.
+It should respond with the PID of the Netdata daemon.
 If it prints nothing, Netdata is not running.
 Check the [installation page](../packaging/installer) to install it.

 **Verify Netdata responds to HTTP requests.**